funnyleap/constellation-solidity/README.md

 ## 2. About the protocol

-Horizon is a DEFI protocol aimed at simplifying access to the Web3 ecosystem, primarily for people with middle to low-income, making the process safer, more transparent, and auditable.
-With the imminent advancement of Tokenized Assets, we go further by implementing a logic that allows these Assets to be used as collateral for withdrawing the value of acquired Consórcio Title.
+Horizon is a DEFI protocol aimed at simplifying access to the Web3 ecosystem, primarily for people with middle to low income, making the process safer, more transparent, and auditable.
+With the imminent advancement of Tokenized Assets, we go further by implementing a logic that allows these Assets to be used as collateral for withdrawing the value of the acquired Consórcio Title.
 To make this possible and to enable its use in various regions of the planet, in addition to the reliability of the Chainlink tools that will be used, the main barrier that needs to be overcome is the onboarding process, which until recently was restrictive due to the limited options of available Wallets.
 Today, we have a great ally in ERC-4337.
 And this is the first step towards changing the lives of many people
 </br>

 # How does it works

 ---

-Would you like to learn more about Tokenized Assets and about ERC-4337?
+Would you like to learn more about Tokenized Assets and ERC-4337?
 Access the links below:
 Real World Assets [RWA](https://www.coindesk.com/learn/rwa-tokenization-what-does-it-mean-to-tokenize-real-world-assets/) Account Abstraction [ERC-4337](https://www.erc4337.io)

-Application in the Constellation Hackathon
+# Application in the Constellation Hackathon

-This prototype will simulate the following stages:
+## This prototype will simulate the following stages:

-- Creation of Titles;
+- [X] Creation of Titles;
-- Commercialization of Titles;
+- [X] Commercialization of Titles;
-- Payments, Delays, and Application of Interest;
+- [X] Payments, Delays, and Application of Interest;
-- Creation of Allocation Permissions in Different Networks;
+- [X] Creation of Allocation Permissions in Different Networks;
-- Verification of Guarantees;
+- [X] Verification of Guarantees;
-- Allocation of Guarantees and Automated Monitoring of Value in Accordance with FIPE.
+- [X] Allocation of Guarantees and Automated Monitoring of Value following FIPE.

-Tools Used
+## Tools Used

-- Chainlink VRF - Verifiable Random Function
+- ### Chainlink VRF - Verifiable Random Function
   Chainlink VRF is a crucial part of the protocol's operability, as the trust, transparency, and security provided by the tool are essential for all other functionalities to be performed correctly.
 The verifiable randomness, cryptographic security, decentralization, and integration with Smart Contracts make the results presented by the tool unquestionable.

-- Chainlink CCIP - Cross-Chain Interoperability Protocol Chainlink CCIP allows Horizon to offer inclusion to diverse peoples and cultures by enabling communication between various blockchains and allowing the integration and use of assets from different parts of the globe in a secure and decentralized manner.
-Specifically, in Horizon, it will enable the creation of allocation permissions for guarantees on all Ethereum-compatible networks and, in the future, may integrate the protocol with specific networks of each country.
+- ### Chainlink CCIP - Cross-Chain Interoperability Protocol
+  Chainlink CCIP allows Horizon to offer inclusion to diverse peoples and cultures by enabling communication between various blockchains and allowing the integration and use of assets from different parts of the globe in a secure and decentralized manner.
+Specifically, Horizon, will enable the creation of allocation permissions for guarantees on all Ethereum-compatible networks and, in the future, may integrate the protocol with specific networks of each country.

-- Chainlink Functions
+- ### Chainlink Functions
   Chainlink Functions will carry out the collection of necessary data for the allocation of Assets according to their respective off-chain databases.
 Furthermore, it could assist in the future with the implementation of liquidation measures or alerts to the respective owners of the assets allocated in the protocol.
   It is responsible for collecting data through the FIPE API, bringing on-chain data of automobiles that will be used as examples of tokenized assets for guarantees.

-- Chainlink Automation - Chainlink’s hyper-reliable Automation network Chainlink Automation is essential for the maintenance of the protocol.
+- ### Chainlink Automation - Chainlink’s hyper-reliable Automation network
+  Chainlink Automation is essential for the maintenance of the protocol.
 It will be responsible, along with Chainlink Functions, for the periodic collection of updated data from the allocated guarantees.
 This involves requesting the data and storing it based on the emitted response log.
 Thus, the protocol has mechanisms that ensure the health of the ecosystem.
-  Moreover, it could be used to conduct draws and automate processes for a possible new stage of the protocol.
+  Moreover, it could be used to conduct draws and automate processes for a possible new protocol stage.

-- API - Application Programming Interface
+- ### API - Application Programming Interface
   Responsible for collecting information from the database of FIPE - Fundação Instituto de Pesquisas Econômicas (Foundation for Economic Research Institute).

-Operation
+## Operation

 The protocol is developed using smart contracts in Solidity.
-These contracts enable the Protocol Administration to create Consortium Titles of various values and durations.
+These contracts enable the Protocol Administration to create Consórcio Titles of various values and durations.
 These titles have a limited number of participants.
 Moreover, the interest policy against delinquency can also be adjusted.
-This is defined at the time of their creation
+This is defined at the time of their creation.

-Commercialization of Consórcio Titles
+## Commercialization of Consórcio Titles

 Upon acquiring a Consórcio Quota, the client has two main options for withdrawal:

 - Immediate Withdrawal
   Allows the client to withdraw the amount immediately after being drawn.
-  Administration Fee: 10% of the title's value, diluted in monthly installments.
+  Administration Fee: 10% of the Quota value, diluted monthly.

 - Conditional Withdrawal
   Withdrawal is only permitted after the Title exceeds the mark of 50% of the participants drawn.
-  Administration Fee: 5% of the title's value, diluted in monthly installments.
+  Administration Fee: 5% of the Quota value, diluted in monthly installments.

 For example, if the total number of draws is 10, withdrawal can only be made from draw 6 onwards, even if the client has been drawn earlier.

-- Investment of Received Funds
+## Investment of Received Funds

 The funds received from Conditional Withdrawal titles will be invested in partner protocols to generate additional revenue for Horizon.
 Objective: This process aims to enhance the financial sustainability of the protocol and offer better opportunities to participants.

-- Withdrawal Conditions
+## Withdrawal Conditions

 The withdrawal of a drawn title is not unrestricted.
 Withdrawal is conditional upon meeting one of the following conditions: